 I could use a drink.

-I sigh, agitated that I’ve lost against Dean and Seamus.
-Although to be truthful I didn’t put up a very good fight.
 “You two are enablers.”
 I point at them accusingly but I’m cracking a stupid grin which turns into a contagious laugh until we’re all doubled over.
-I can tell by Dean’s completely plastered expression that he has no idea what’s so funny.
+I can tell by Dean’s expression that he has no idea what’s so funny.

 Seamus raises his glass in a toast.
-Dean and I exchange knowing smiles because he always does this, but we lift our glasses all the same.
+He always does this, but we lift our glasses all the same.

-“To our adulthood!” he shouts and I let out a whoop.
+“To our adulthood!” he shouts and Dean lets out a whoop.
 “May we never have office jobs, may our futures be full of nights forgotten by morning, and most importantly, may we always get laid!”

-Not so sure how the last part is working out for any of us, really, but we don’t mention that.
+Not sure how that last bit is working out, really, but we don’t mention that.
 We throw back the glasses.
-It tastes like it always does: a mixture of shame for being twenty-six, a hybrid of unpaid intern and barkeep, with no love-life to mention, and getting sloshed at a pub virtually every night—and also the certainty of knowing that I have the best mates in the world.
+It tastes like it always does: a mixture of shame for being 26, a hybrid of unpaid intern and barkeep, with no love-life to mention, and getting sloshed at a pub virtually every night—and also certainty that I have the best mates in the world.

-Seamus and Dean immediately join in and then suddenly the whole pub is singing in drunken unison, arms slung around over shoulders.
-Everyone’s jumping so hard that the chandeliers are rattling, threatening to collapse.
-It’s amazing what kind of kinship is inspired by Quidditch.
-Our song ends and it’s followed by deafening cheering.
-Angus, the exhausted barkeep and die-hard Kestrels fan, shouts that everyone wearing green gets a free round, and the pub goes mad.
+And then the entire bar is singing in drunken unison.
+Everyone’s stamping their feet so hard that the chandeliers are rattling, spilling dust into our drinks.
+It’s amazing what Quidditch and alcohol will do for camaraderie.
+Our song ends and is followed by deafening cheering.
+Angus, exhausted barkeep and die-hard Kestrels fan, shouts, “Everyone wearing green gets a free round!”